Tippi Hedren: Career setbacks (1967–1973)

 After the release of A Countess from Hong Kong, Hedren's career was described as "spectacular" by the press.
 She told a reporter at the time, "I don't want to wait myself out of this business, but working for Hitch and Charlie has been very special to me, and now I'm going to wait for something special to come along."
 In 1968, she signed on to do the American Civil War drama Five Against Kansas with Farley Granger and Jeffrey Hunter, but the project was never realized.

-In 1968, Hedren returned to film as a socialite who helps her boyfriend (played by George Armstrong) catch a killer, in Tiger by the Tail.
+In 1968, Hedren returned to film as Rita Armstrong, a socialite who helps her boyfriend Steve Michaelis (George Armstrong) catch a killer, in Tiger by the Tail.
 From 1970 to 1971, she guest-starred twice on The Courtship of Eddie's Father.
 She agreed to take part in Satan's Harvest (1970) and Mister Kingstreet's War (1973)—which were shot back-to-back despite the discrepancy in their release dates—for the sole reason that they were being filmed in Africa.

-In 1973, Hedren played a teacher at an experimental sex school in The Harrad Experiment, which starred James Whitmore and Don Johnson—the latter who would later marry her daughter, Melanie Griffith.
+In 1973, Hedren played Margaret Tenhausen, a teacher at an experimental sex school in The Harrad Experiment, which starred James Whitmore and Don Johnson—the latter who would later marry her daughter, Melanie Griffith.
 Hedren felt that the film "deals with vital themes—themes like the decline in importance of ideas like possession and jealousy and, by inference, marriage.
 I have four teenaged children and I think this picture says some valuable things to them."
 She confessed at the time that she was occasionally depressed because she was not doing any major films, and told a magazine, "My husband just cancelled all the trade magazines because he felt I should cut off the source of my discontent.
 He's the type who won't stand for sustained down feelings."